 Areas of Expertise

-Obsessive-compulsive disorder, panic disorder, generalized anxiety disorder, social anxiety disorder, health anxiety, phobias, PTSD, depression, hair-pulling/skin-picking; Exposure and Response Prevention, Exposure Therapy, Cognitive-Behavioral Therapy, Unified Protocol, Cognitive Processing Therapy, Mindfulness-Based Cognitive Therapy, Dialectical Behavior Therapy
+Obsessive-compulsive disorder, panic disorder, generalized anxiety disorder, social anxiety disorder, health anxiety, phobias, PTSD, depression, hair-pulling/skin-picking; Exposure and Response Prevention, Exposure Therapy, Cognitive-Behavioral Therapy (CBT), Unified Protocol (UP), Cognitive Processing Therapy (CPT), Mindfulness-Based Cognitive Therapy